 1968-‘19 Teacher visual arts on a high school (MAVO) in Leeuwarden, NL.

 1964-’65: Group leader ‘Creative work’, Special Youth Work in a boarding school in Hollandse Rading, NL (difficult to educate, weakly gifted boys from 8 to 16 years old).

 Teacher ‘Technical sketching’ at the 2nd Technical School, Westerstraat, in Amsterdam, NL.

 III Activities as director/advisor and publications

 2019 Organiser and curator of an exchange of exhibitions between China and the Netherlands.
-“The Dutch Silk Road Art Exhibition’ with 9 Chinese artists is shown in Frisian Gallery and WTC-Leeuwarden, St Nicholas Church in Kampen and Pulchri Studio in The Hague, NL.
+“The Dutch Silk Road Art Exhibition’ with 9 Chinese artists is shown in Frisian Gallery and WTC-Leeuwarden, St Nicholas Church in Kampen, Pulchri Studio in The Hague, and Provincial Gouvernmental House, Groningen, NL.

 Curator of an exhibition of 11 Dutch artists, presented in 2 musea during the ‘6th Silk Road International Arts Festival’ in Xi’an and after that in a museum in Qingdao, China.